 Complaints sometimes include requests for information or documentation.
-Such requests may constitute a "subject access request" under the Data Protection Act 2018 (where the information requested relates to an identifiable individual) or a request for disclosure of information under the Freedom of Information Act 2000 (where the information is general and not related to an identifiable individual).
+Such requests may constitute a 'subject access request' under the Data Protection Act 2018 (where the information requested relates to an identifiable individual) or a request for disclosure of information under the Freedom of Information Act 2000 (where the information is general and not related to an identifiable individual).
 In both cases, the request to disclose information will be managed in line with the separate policies concerning both of these requests.
-Further details can be found in the Trust's Data Protection and Freedom of Information Policies.
+Further details can be found in the Trust's data protection and retention, and freedom of information policies.
 These are both available on the Trust's website.
-Hard copies can be provided upon request.